For our organisations and our lives

 5. You can still win when you lose

-While Luis Suarez leaves the World Cup in disgrace, there are numerous players who will leave the World Cup with their heads held high.
-Two players who are currently being celebrated in their nations and globally are James Rodriguez from Colombia and Tim Howard from the US.
+While Luis Suarez left the World Cup in disgrace, there are numerous players who will leave the World Cup with their heads held high.
+Two players who were celebrated in their nations and globally are James Rodriguez from Colombia and Tim Howard from the US.

 Rodriguez’s performance proved to the world that he is ready to replace Messi, Ronaldo and Neymar as the new poster boy of world football.
 His goal against Brazil, 10 minutes from time, kept Colombians believing that there was hope.
 And he left Brazil 2014 a winner with 6 goals to his name.